ahvonenj/web-template-collection/README.md

 matter.js brance / template includes all the libraries mentioned in the libraries section plus the following libraries:

 Note: Pixi.js renderer is not used by matter.js by default.
 You must assign Pixi.js as matter.js' renderer by yourself.
 Pixi.js is only included, but not assigned / used.
+Please refer to [this](https://github.com/liabru/matter-js/wiki/Rendering) for information as to how to assign Pixi.js as matter.js' renderer.

 * [pixi.js 2.2.8 - 2D graphics library](http://www.pixijs.com/)
 * [victor.js - vector calculation library](http://victorjs.org/)